mh-/exposure-notification-ble-python/some_thoughts_on_the_en_concept.md

 The [SafetyNet ToS](https://developer.android.com/training/safetynet/attestation#safetynet-tos) state that this "works by collecting hardware and software information, such as device and application data (...), and sending that data to Google for analysis".
-I think that's fine in general, but an actual COVID-19- warning app should _not_ invoke this API _only_ when a user has been infected, but independent of this - so that the device data cannot be linked to this sensitive information.
+I think that's fine in general, but an actual COVID-19- warning app should _not_ invoke this API _only_ when a user has been infected, but independently of this - so that the device data cannot be linked to this sensitive information.

 Cryptography on BLE